norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth-part-1/index.md

 This is the story of version 2.
 The release that follows the Minimum Viable Product, and it is something I have seen a few times in my career.
 This is typically where the “**problems of the plenty**” start.
 Plenty of funding, plenty of interest, plenty of new requirements, and plenty of challenges!

 The complexity and variety of issues afflicting the product during this particular phase caused us to lose many months of quality development time.
 With only 3 months (or 6 development sprints) left and a mountain of unfinished work before the upcoming Dreamforce, we had a “do-or-die” situation.
 We could fail to deliver, and that would cause us to launch some crucial software features which would impact potential marketing pipeline.
 Bad for our team, bad for the company, and not acceptable!

-*Note: All diagrams and figures in this article are directionally accurate to convey the concepts, but all numbers and labels have been anonymized.
-This will be a two part article.
-In the first part I talk about the problem and in the second one, I share what we did to resolve it*

 ---